Microsoft’s New AB-Series Certs: What IT Pros Should Know

 Microsoft Certified: Azure Data Engineer Associate was retired on March 31, 2025.

-Even if you complete a newer credential, your existing credentials remain valid.
+Even if you complete one of the newer credentials, your old credentials are still valid.
 However, the older credentials may no longer be relevant with Microsoft’s new focus on enterprise AI design.

-How Microsoft Exam Changes Affect Your Learning Roadmap
+How These Microsoft Exam Changes Affect Your Learning Roadmap

 Want to learn more about becoming a Microsoft-certified solution architect or expand your Microsoft AI credentials?
-Check out the wide range of Microsoft Online Training available at CBT Nuggets.
+Check out CBT Nuggets AB-900 training with James Conrad.

 delivered to your inbox.